 As these plants evolved in dry climates with lots of sun, keep your Pencil Cactus in a bright location for maximum growth.
 This plant will not tolerate low light conditions.
 Direct sun, or plenty of bright ambient light from a western, eastern, or southern facing window is ideal for this plant to thrive.

 If you are unsure of whether the light in your home or office is bright enough to support a Pencil Cactus, we have a guide for how to measure light in your space.

 The thick, white sap the Pencil Cactus oozes when cut or snapped is a poisonous latex, but has been used in traditional medicine by many cultures to cure cancer, excrescence, tumors, and warts.

 PRO TIP: Keep your cactus away from cool drafts and air vents.
-Although very hardy, the Pencil Cacti prefers dry, warm environments.
+Although very hardy, the Pencil Cactus prefers dry, warm environments.

 Always be sure to assess your plant’s watering needs upon receiving it.
 Before giving your plant a drink, it is best to check the moisture level in the soil first to ensure it isn’t moist right beneath the surface.
 Also, consider aerating the soil of your plant before the initial watering.
 We compact the soil to avoid shifting during transit, so aerating can help the soil breathe and allow moisture to be released.